Differentially Private Oblivious RAM

-\textbf{Multi-dimensional design space: }Root ORAM can be tuned as per the user's requirements in terms of the security desired, the bandwidth available and local storage required.
-Thus, Root ORAM offers attractive design points that can support a wide range of operating conditions just by tuning its parameters.
+\textbf{Multi-dimensional design space: }We demonstrate the feasibility of new design points by showing a multi-dimensional trade-off between bandwidth, security and client storage.
+We support a range of operating conditions by tuning the protocol parameters and demonstrate the trade-off between resource overheads and statistical privacy both theoretically and experimentally.

+Note that Path ORAM is an instantiation of \ourprotocol{} for $k = 0$.
+For more details, see the remark at the end of Section~\ref{sec:systems}.